 Now that you have found your image of choice you should see the image with some setting at the bottom.
 Move the image around to place it how you like, keeping in mind how it will look in both landscape and portrait orientations.
 At the bottom, above “Set” are two to three options:

-- Perspective will add an animation to the image making it tilt when you tilt your phone.
+- Perspective: adds animation to the image making it tilt when you tilt your phone.

 - Live is only for live photos, when you 3D Touch, or Force Touch, the wallpaper the animation will occur.